dexie/dexie-website-old/cloud/pricing.md

 ## Production

-This edition is hosted and starts at USD $12 per month for 100 seats.
-It works similarly to the [Free](#free) edition but with more seats and auto-scaling.
+This edition is hosted and starts at USD $3 per month for 25 seats.
+It works similarly to the [Free](#free) edition but with more seats, storage and more generous API rate limits.
 Continue enjoying free evaluation users on top of the 100 production seats.
 You control which users occupy production seats via the Dexie Cloud Management app or REST API.
 Integrate this REST API with the web hooks of your payment gateway (e.g., Stripe, Paypal) to manage seats based on your subscription with customers.
 When the number of production end users reaches 100, you can manually purchase more seat-packs or let the subscription automatically upgrade or downgrade as needed.

 <a class='btn btn-success' href='https://buy.stripe.com/14k9CEgSne5D1BS8ww' role='button'>Buy now &raquo;</a>